Assembling the Frame

 Step (, )

-- Attach the 370mm extrusion on the left side and the 200mm extrusion to the 200mm extrusion from .
+- Attach the L-shape with the U motor on the left side.
+The 200mm extrusion attaches to the 200mm extrusion from .
 This should use three more brackets.

 -